piuppi/Proof-of-Concepts/Engineering/XSS-KnowageSuite.md

-# CVE-2021-30056 : Knowage Suite before 7.4 is vulnerable to Reflected XSS (Cross-Site-Scripting).
-An attacker can inject arbitrary web script in /restful-services/publish' via the 'EXEC_FROM' parameter that can lead to data leakage.
+# CVE-2021-30056 : Knowage Suite before 7.4 is vulnerable to reflected cross-site scripting (XSS).
+An attacker can inject arbitrary web script in /restful-services/publish via the 'EXEC_FROM' parameter that can lead to data leakage.

 ### Overview